nexmo-se/vcr-react-express-voice-outbound/README.md

 - **Master Account Authentication**: Authenticate using the master API key for account admin access.
 - **Subaccount Selection**: View and select from a list of available subaccounts.
-- **Subaccount Credential Input**: Enter subaccount API secret for secure access.
+- **Automatic Secret Management**: Automatically manages subaccount API secrets with rotation support.
 - **LVN Management**: Fetch LVNs using subaccount's own credentials (following Vonage API best practices).
 - **Dual LVN Operations UI**: Separate sections for Release and Transfer operations with clear visual distinction.
-- **LVN Release Section**: Cancel or release LVNs that are no longer needed (with confirmation dialog).
 - **LVN Transfer Section**: Transfer LVNs from master account to target subaccounts using Vonage Subaccounts Transfer API.
-- **Voice Application Management**: Create Vonage Voice Applications using subaccount credentials.
+- **Voice Application Management**: Create Vonage Voice Applications using subaccount credentials with automatic LVN linking.
+- **LVN Re-linking Detection**: Automatically detects when an LVN is linked to an existing app and provides rollback capability.
 - **Outbound Calling**: Make outbound calls using the selected LVN as the caller ID.
 - **Real-time Call Status**: View real-time call status updates in the UI (via webhook events).
 - **Response History**: Track and review previous API responses with collapsible history panel.
+- **Settings Management**: Advanced settings panel for viewing and managing VCR state and Vonage applications.
 - **Error Handling**: View API responses and errors in the UI.

 ## Debug or Deploy VCR App